 Colonist.io is a browser game based on Settlers of Catan.
-It does not have the official license, but all the rules are implemented properly.
-Page itself is very simple and basic.
-It’s just a lobby with some advertisement on the sides.
+It does not have an official license, but all the rules are implemented properly.
+The page itself is very simple and basic.
+It’s just a lobby with some advertisements on the sides.

 It is extremely easy to get into a game.
-First of all, registration isn’t necessary – client will give you a placeholder username, so that you can play right away.
-You can register and create your own account, if you wish.
+First of all, registration isn’t necessary – the client will give you a placeholder username so that you can play right away.
+You can register and create an account if you wish.

-In the lobby you have couple of quick join options against bots, you can join a lobby with other players or create your own.
+- you can join a lobby with other players or

-Games against other players usually last about half an hour – still a lot shorter than real board game.
-That is due to computer making all the transactions, thus the players can focus solely on their game.
-It also means you have to wait a lot less for other to finish their turns.
+Games against other players usually last about half an hour – still a lot shorter than a real board game.
+That is due to the computer making all the transactions, thus the players can focus solely on their game.
+It also means you have to wait a lot less for others to finish their turns.

-The user interface has everything in the right place: on the bottom you see your resource cards and build & trade options.
-On the bottom right is the status of the game and other players: how many resource cards are left, the amount of resource cards per player, victory points, knights, roads and buildings.
+The user interface has everything where you expect it to be: on the bottom center, you see your resource cards and build & trade options.
+On the bottom right is the status of the game and other players: how many resource cards are left, the number of resource cards per player, victory points, knights, roads, and buildings.

-Above that is a chat window which also logs all previous actions.
+Above that is a chat window that also logs all previous actions.

-Trading is very simple: just select resource you want to give and receive and post your offer.
-Other players then have a few moments to say yes or no to it.
+Trading is very simple: just select the resource you want to give and receive and post your offer.
+Other players then have a few moments to respond.
 When you have sufficient resources for a certain building, that icon will light up.

-Base game is free to play, but upcoming expansions can be bought for real money.
+The base game is free to play, but expansions can be bought for real money.
 They also promise additional features like skins and player profile pictures.
-The prices are start with $9 for a starter pack and up to $99 for the complete pack.
+The prices start at $9 for a starter pack and up to $99 for the complete pack.
 My recommendation is that you do not pre-buy these expansions, at least for now, and stay with the base game.

-It is promised that, when the expansion packs come out, you’ll be able to join lobbies with them even if you don’t have them bought, so that you can try them out and see if they are worth the money, which is what I plan to do.
+You can join lobbies with expansions even if you don’t have them so that you can try them out and see if they are worth the money.

 I have had some random disconnect issues and other players claimed the same.
 Fortunately it usually only takes a browser tab refresh to reconnect, but it can be a bit annoying when a player starts the game and a bot takes over in the middle.

-Disclaimer: I am in no way or form affiliated by Colonist.io, but if they wish to donate me any money, I’m willing to negotiate the offer. 😀
+Disclaimer: I am in no way or form affiliated with Colonist.io, but if they wish to donate me any money, I’m willing to negotiate the offer. 😀